Yes-Theory-Fam/yesbot-ts/CONTRIBUTING.md

 To allow your bot to run, you have to invite the bot into the server you created:

 1. Select your application with the bot token [here](https://discord.com/developers/applications/).
+2. Select Bot in the left menu
+3. Under "Privileged Gateway Intents", make sure all three (Presence, Server Members and Message Content) are enabled.
-2. Click OAuth2 in the left menu
+4. Click OAuth2 in the left menu
-3. In the list of scopes, select `bot`
+5. In the list of scopes, select `bot`
-4. In the list of bot permissions (shows up after step 3), select `Administrator`
+6. In the list of bot permissions (shows up after step 3), select `Administrator`
-5. Copy and open the URL created in the scopes section
+7. Copy and open the URL created in the scopes section
-6. Select the server created from the template and click Continue, then Authorize (you might also need to complete a Captcha)
+8. Select the server created from the template and click Continue, then Authorize (you might also need to complete a Captcha)

 Now the bot is on your server and can do things once started.
 We will get to that next.
 For the following steps, you